flipcoder/textbeat/README.md

 Currently I test on Linux using the Helm softsynth

-## Features

-- Implemented
-    - Numbered, lettered, and roman numeral notation
-    - Built-in chord and voicing aliases
-    - Velocity, Transposition, Vibrato
-    - Note holding
-    - Chord and Voicing support
-    - Markers w/ Callstack (use :name to set, and @name to jump, @@ to return)
-    - MIDI CC events
-    - Chord Arpeggiator
-- Planned
-    - Scales and key signature (not yet impl)

-## Tutorial

-INCOMPLETE
+# Overview

-Each column is called a channel (not to be confused with midi channel).
+Each column is a "channel" and they default to separate midi channel numbers.
 Channels sequence notes.
+You'll usually play at least 1 channel per instrument.

 By default, any note event in a channel will mute previous notes on that channel

-Separate each column by at least 2 spaces.

 Numbered note notation is encouraged as it can better support transposition and can take advantage of the scale/mode system (not yet impl).